GTA 6 News And Leaks: New Map, Release Date, Female Protagonist And More

 “In Fiscal 2025, we expect to enter this new era by launching several groundbreaking titles that we believe will set new standards in our industry and enable us to achieve over USD 8 billion in Net Bookings and over USD 1 billion in Adjusted Unrestricted Operating Cash Flow.
 We expect to sustain this momentum by delivering even higher levels of operating results in Fiscal 2026 and beyond,” says Take-Two Interactive in its report.

-In layman’s English, this hints at a possible release of GTA 6 as early as next year.
+In layman’s English, this hints at a possible release for GTA 6 that could be as early as next year.

 Why has it taken Rockstar Games so long to release GTA 6?